psavery/avogadro-static-binary-plugins/README.md

         Image has the following dependencies:
           KERNEL32.dll
         ```
+      - Ensure that every dependency listed is distributed with the operating system.
       - Note that the binary may depend on msvc runtime libraries, but it must be done with caution.
 It can limit compatibility among windows versions.
 ### Mac OS X
+- For dependencies, link to static libraries (`.a` files), not shared object libraries (`.so` files)
 - Things to Consider
   - For `AppleClang`, Apple does not allow static linking to the standard libraries, but static linking to other libraries is allowed
   - Need to choose a specific Mac OS X version as the minimum version to support